The Case for Change

 Anthony Dang

-Source: Congress.gov, public record
+Source: Anti-Corruption Task Force press release (April 15, 2026), Congress.gov, public record

 This campaign can’t compete with corporate PAC money.